Skip to content

 2. Slide the Power Off slider to turn off the device.

-Close All Tabs & Restart Browser
+Method 2: Close All Tabs & Restart Browser

 Close Tabs in iPhone Safari browser

-If the stored browser data gets corrupted, then it could result in quite a few issues.
+If the temporary browsing data gets corrupted, then it could result in issues.
 Likewise, it might even raise a false positive that the browser constantly sends requests for data exchange.
+Therefore, the best way out is to delete browser data periodically.

 1. Head over to the Settings app on your device.